amisepa/BrainBeats/README.md

 - MATLAB installed (https://www.mathworks.com/downloads)
 - EEGLAB installed (https://github.com/sccn/eeglab)
 - Some data containing EEG and cardiovascular signals (ECG or PPG) within the same file (i.e. recorded simultaneously).
   Or use the tutorial dataset provided in this repository located in the "sample_data" folder.
+Source: sub-32 in https://nemar.org/dataexplorer/detail?dataset_id=ds003838

 ## Step-by-step tutorial